MicrosoftDocs/win32/desktop-src/winmsg/window-procedures.md

-﻿---
+---
-Description: 'This section discusses window procedures.
-Each window has an associated window procedure that processes all messages sent or posted to all windows of the class.' ms.assetid: '3a8e8f4e-910d-4863-a4a7-dd37c2dfa402'
+Description: This section discusses window procedures.
+Each window has an associated window procedure that processes all messages sent or posted to all windows of the class. ms.assetid: 3a8e8f4e-910d-4863-a4a7-dd37c2dfa402
 title: Window Procedures
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Window Procedures